CleanPatrick: A Benchmark for Image Data Cleaning: Conclusion

 \section{Conclusion}

 In this work, we introduced CleanPatrick, the first benchmark for data cleaning in the image domain.
-Building on the publicly available Fitzpatrick17k dataset for skin disease classification, we collected nearly 496,377 annotations from 933 medical crowd workers, which were further validated through expert review.
+Building on the publicly available Fitzpatrick17k dataset for skin disease classification, we collected 496,377 annotations from 933 medical crowd workers, which were further validated through expert review.
 This process helped identify data-quality issues of three types: off-topic samples, near duplicates, and label errors.
 We formalized each detection task as a ranking problem with standardized evaluation metrics (AUROC, AP, P@k, R@k) and provided clear protocols for annotation, aggregation via a model inspired by item-response theory, and expert‐driven threshold selection.
-In extensive experiments, we found that, on this benchmark, near-duplicate detection benefits greatly from self-supervised representations, off-topic detection is addressed well by classical anomaly detectors, achieving higher top-k precision under limited review budgets, and label-error detection remains an open challenge, with current methods performing near chance.
+In extensive experiments, we found that, on this benchmark, near-duplicate detection benefits greatly from self-supervised representations, off-topic detection is addressed well by classical anomaly detectors, achieving higher top-k precision under limited review budgets, and detecting visually implausible labels under conservative human judgment remains challenging, with even the best methods achieving only modest improvements over chance.
 By releasing both the CleanPatrick dataset and an accompanying evaluation framework, we provide a realistic testbed that moves beyond synthetic corruptions and captures the nuanced, real-world contamination patterns encountered in medical imaging.
-Future work will include releasing a revised version of Fitzpatrick17k itself.
+By serving as a stress test with its fine-grained and complex nature, it pushes the boundaries of current methods and paves the way for developing more broadly applicable data cleaning algorithms.